-- Social Responsibility Skills to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively I regional, national, and global communities by: - a.
+- 3. Social Responsibility Skills to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively I regional, national, and global communities by: - a.
 Demonstrating intercultural competence, - b.
 Identifying civic responsibility, - c.
 Engaging in regional, national, and global communities. - 4.
-Personal Responsibility to include the ability to connect choices, action, and consequences to ethical decision-making by: - a.
-Reading, understanding and affirming agreement and acceptance of principles, guidelines and requirements set forth in the "Statement of Personal Responsibility of Students" (Attached) - b.
+Personal Responsibility to include the ability to connect choices, action, and consequences to ethical decision-making by: - Reading, understanding and affirming agreement and acceptance of principles, guidelines and requirements set forth in the "Statement of Personal Responsibility of Students" (Attached) - b.
 Evaluating choices and actions and relating consequences to personal decision-making - c.
 Accepting personal responsibility for decisions and actions taken or not taken

-GOVT 2305, Federal Government; Blackboard Term: Fall 2019 Instructor: Daniel Bunye Office: Reese Center, Bldg.
-3, #316G Office Hours: Mon.-Thurs.: 8:00-9:30 am Fri.: 8:00-10:00 am Phone: (806) 716-2467 Text: American Democracy Now 5th edition.
-Harrison, Harris, and Deardorff.
-ISBN: 978-1-259-54878-9
+GOVT 2306, Texas Government; Blackboard

+Term: Fall 2019

+Instructor: Daniel Bunye

+Office: Reese Center, Bldg.
+3, #316G

+Office Hours: Mon.-Thurs.: 8:00-9:30 am Fri.: 8:00-10:00 am

+Phone: (806) 716-2467

+Text: Governing Texas, 4th edition.
+Champagne, Harpham, and Casellas.

+ISBN: 978-0-393-64430-2

-Purpose: The objective of this course is to acquaint the undergraduate student with the functions, structure, organization and institution of the American Federal Government.
+Purpose: The objective of this course is to acquaint the undergraduate student with the structure, organization, and functions of the Texas State Government.
 This course is designed along the lines of an independent study course, and thus relies heavily on the student's efforts.
-Further, GOVT 2305 meets statutory requirements as set forth by the state of Texas.
+Further, GOVT 2306 meets statutory requirements as set forth by the state of Texas.

 Course Requirements: This is a reading intensive course!
 Only those students with strong reading and comprehension skills, along with considerable resolve and dedication, should enroll in this course.
-The student is strongly advised to dedicate significant time and efforts to the readings required for this course, and not fall behind.
+The student is strongly advised to dedicate significant effort to the readings required for this course, and not fall behind.
 The requirements for this course are extensive, but should not be excessively difficult if granted appropriate attention.

 Assignment Value Example Grades

 Chapter Quiz Ave.
-50% 80 x .50= 40.0
+50% $80 \times .20 = 40.0$

 Essay Ave.
-30% 85 x .30= 25.5
+30% $85 \times .30 = 25.5$

 Discussion Ave.
-20% 95 x .20= 19.0
+20% $95 \times .20 = 19.0$

 84.5, B